API

 • method::AbstractKDEMethod: The estimation method used to generate the KDE.

-• neffective::T: Kish's effective sample size of the data, which equals the length of the original data vector for uniformly weighted samples.
-Defaults to NaN.
+• neffective::U: Kish's effective sample size of the data, which equals the number of samples for uniformly weighted data.

 KernelDensityEstimation.boundsFunction

-Determine the appropriate interval, from lo to hi with boundary style boundary, for the density estimate, given the data vector data and KDE argument bounds.
+Determine the appropriate interval from lo to hi with boundary condition bc given the data vector x and bounds specification spec.

 Packages may specialize this method on the spec argument to modify the behavior of the interval and boundary refinement for new argument types.